Studies & Scholarly Reflections

-This page brings together scholarly articles, academic reflections, and critical studies on the life and work of Abed Abdi.
+This page brings together scholarly studies, academic reflections, and critical articles on the life and work of Abed Abdi.
 Written by researchers, historians, and curators, these texts examine his artistic legacy within the context of Palestinian visual culture, memory, and resistance.

 There are more review articles published in Arabic, Hebrew, and German not included in this page.
 See links at bottom of page to view those reviews.